by Glenn M. Duffield, President, HydroSOLVE, Inc.

 The slug test method is a popular and inexpensive means of estimating the hydraulic properties of aquifers (primarily hydraulic conductivity, K).

 Methods for analyzing slug tests in confined aquifers include Cooper et al. (1967), Hvorslev (1951) and Hyder et al. (1994).
-Strictly speaking, the Bouwer-Rice (1976) solution is intended for unconfined aquifers; however, Bouwer (1989) pointed out that the same solution method also should give reasonable estimates of K in confined aquifers.
-A study by Brown et al. (1995) tested the applicability of the Bouwer-Rice solution to confined conditions.
+Strictly speaking, the Bouwer and Rice (1976) solution is intended for unconfined aquifers; however, Bouwer (1989) pointed out that the same solution method also should give reasonable estimates of K in confined aquifers.
+A study by Brown et al. (1995) tested the applicability of the Bouwer and Rice solution to confined conditions.
 Based on the cases studied in their work, the Bouwer-Rice solution yielded superior estimates of K compared to the Hvorslev solution for partially penetrating wells in confined aquifers.

 |Table 1.
 Well Construction Details for Well 4, Pratt County Monitoring Site 36|